Alburgh, VT 05440

 Facilities and Management

 Management strategies at Alburgh Dunes work to balance protection and preservation of the park's unique natural features while providing outdoor recreation opportunity and access to Lake Champlain.
 Camping is not permitted.
 Day use hours are from 10am to sunset.
 There is no public drinking water supply at Alburgh Dunes, and fires are allowed only in picnic grills in the picnic area.
-Sanitary facilities, and the picnic and parking areas, are at the west end of the beach.
+Sanitary facilities, the picnic and parking areas, as well as a natural play area are at the west end of the beach.
 The "beach road" (closed to motor vehicles) is a bicycle and pedestrian path between the dunes and wetland.
 A recommended walk, a mile and a quarter long, is to follow either the beach or "beach road" to the east end, and return the opposite way.